Preparation of Cranberry Sauce:

 Add fresh orange juice, orange zest and lemon zest, whisk to combine.

-Whisk occasionally as it creates a foam lining over the cranberries.
+Whisk occasionally when it begins to creates a foam lining over the cranberries.

 Continue to cook for 20 minutes on medium high heat until the sauce has begun to thicken.

-Lower the heat to medium, cook for another 30-40 minutes until the cranberries are easily mushed during whisking and the sauce does not appear runny while stirring.
+Lower the heat to medium, cook for another 30-40 minutes until the cranberries are very soft, and the sauce appears thick with some liquid (not runny).

 Add liquid stevia, stir.

-The cranberry/sugar mixture should be reduced by half.
+The cranberry/sugar mixture should be reduced by half by now.

 Transfer to a heatproof serving dish.